PyAr/PyZombis/285/_sources/challenges/Reto05_en.rst.txt

 - **Complete the run function which handles key events to move player in maze**

-- Complete the `playMusic` function which takes audio from file `solveMaze.ogg` and plays on running the code
+- Complete the `play_music` function which takes audio from file `solve_maze.ogg` and plays on running the code
-    - file path for solveMusic is `../../audio/solveMaze.ogg`
+    - file path for solveMusic is `../../audio/solve_maze.ogg`

 .. raw:: html